At a glance

 "As nurses, we are there as a support for our patients," Ashley adds.
 "We offer a shoulder to lean on, a listening ear - we help patients through the hard news and celebrate the good news together."

-"The most rewarding part is when patients send pictures of their babies and updates about how they're doing after working with us - even if their end goal isn't a baby," she says.
+"The most rewarding part is when patients send pictures of their babies or updates about how they're doing after working with us - even if their end goal isn't a baby," she says.
 "It is amazing to watch our collective hard work, time, and effort come together and finally see them to the finish line!"

 Another big highlight?
 Getting to call a patient with positive pregnancy test results, Ashley says.
 "We may be giving them their first positive result after many, many attempts - sometimes months or years of trying to conceive."